Healthy English Lavender (Lavandula angustifolia) in direct, also known as English Lavender

 Tips

-Cuttings from "heeled" stems (pulled away from the main branch with a small piece of old wood attached) often root more successfully.
-Propagate during active growth and use containers with excellent drainage and airflow.
+In practice, cuttings from "heeled" stems (pulled away from the main branch with a small piece of old wood attached) often root more successfully.
+A practical check: propagate during active growth and use containers with excellent drainage and airflow.

 Use the App Alongside This Care Guide